TelegramPassport/passport-laravel/README.md

 # Telegram Unofficial OAuth2 Provider for Laravel Socialite

+**Note:** This package utilizes an unofficial service [telepass.me](https://telepass.me).
+Official OAuth API for Telegram does not exist.

 ## Installation

+### 0. Credentials
+Obtain your app ID and secret from [telepass.me](https://telepass.me).
+You must set up a valid name and callback URL.

 ### 1. Composer
 This assumes that you have composer installed globally: